Step 2. Methods for Doing the Survey

 What to Record

-Most of you will be more familiar with woodcock in winter than in summer.
+Many observers will be more familiar with woodcock in winter than in summer.
 Before completing your survey, please familiarise yourself with the calls of roding males and what roding males look like in flight (see online calls and videos below).

 It is important that each flypast is recorded as a separate event, even if they occur in quick succession.
 Sometimes more than one Woodcock may fly by together.
 The number of individuals in the flypast should be recorded.